CrumbEatrNetwork/CrumbEatr/docs/LOCAL_DEVELOPMENT.md

 DFX_VERSION=$(cat dfx.json | jq -r .dfx) sh -ci "$(curl -fsSL https://internetcomputer.org/install.sh)"
 ```

 The remaining steps are only necessary for deploying NNS canisters locally.
-This makes it easier to test new account creation with Internet Identity, to make ICP transfers to those accounts or to run Taggr e2e tests without a Docker container.
+This makes it easier to test new account creation with Internet Identity, to make ICP transfers to those accounts or to run CrumbEatr e2e tests without a Docker container.
 Alternatively, you can [create a backup](#creating-and-restoring-backups) and then refer to the [command reference](#command-reference) to build and deploy.

 Create or edit `~/.config/dfx/networks.json`, and add the following, note that `dfx install` requires port `8080` to work: